Dynamically accelerating the power iteration with momentum: Conclusion

 \section{Conclusion}

-In this paper we introduced and analyzed a one step extrapolation method to accelerate convergence of the power iteration for real, diagonalizable matrices.
+In this paper we introduced and analyzed a one step extrapolation method to accelerate convergence of the power iteration for real, diagonalizable matrices, and proved convergence to the dominant eigenpair with acceleration in the symmetric case.
 The method is based on the momentum method for the power iteration introduced in \cite{DSHMRX19}, and requires a single matrix-vector multiply per iteration.
 Unlike the method of \cite{DSHMRX19} and other recent variants such as \cite{RJRH22}, the presently introduced technique gives a dynamic update of the key extrapolation parameter at each iteration, and does not require any a priori knowledge of the spectrum.

 We first reviewed some results on the analysis of a static method of the form introduced in \cite{DSHMRX19}, by considering the power iteration applied to an augmented matrix.
 Our analysis goes beyond that shown in the original paper, revealing that the augmented matrix is defective for the optimal parameter choice, which explains why slower convergence is expected in the preasymptotic regime.
 We then analyzed our dynamic method showing both stability of the dynamic extrapolation parameter and convergence of the method.